JayeshPillai/manhole-website/contact.md

 **Donations:**

-Details coming soon.
+Details coming soon.<br>
-If you wish to donate to this project, please check back here. <br>
+If you wish to donate to this project, please check back here.